Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-oncg10-consolidated/docs/deployment.md

             3. Function Apps and App Service Plan: Utilizes Windows as the operating system.

             *NOTE: This only allows you to create private endpoints, not set up the private network as part of the deployment.
 Users are responsible for setting up their own private networks.
 Make sure all resources are deployed under the same subscription and same resource group.*

+    - `existingFhirId`:

+        - Decide whether to use an existing FHIR service or create a new one.
+        - Leaving this parameter empty will create a new FHIR service.
+To use an existing FHIR service, input the FHIR instance ID.
+Steps to retrieve the FHIR instance ID:
+            1. Navigate to your FHIR service in Azure Portal.
+            2. Click on properties in the left menu.
+            3. Copy the "Id" field under the "Essentials" group.

+        >*[!IMPORTANT]
+        If you are using an existing FHIR server, please be aware that during deployment, the FHIR server Audience URL will be updated to reflect the new Application Registration ID URL.
+You will need to update any downstream applications that were using the old FHIR server Audience URL to point to the new URL.*

+    - `existingResourceGroupName` :

+        - Choose whether to deploy the sample in an existing resource group or create a new one.
+        - Leaving this parameter empty will create a new resource group named {env_name}-rg.
+        - If you provide an existing resource group name, ensure it does not already contain a SMART on FHIR resources, as multiple samples in the same resource group are not supported.

+            *Note:- If you plan to use an existing FHIR service for deployment, enter the name of the resource group where the FHIR service is located.
+The SMART on FHIR deployment must be in the same resource group as the FHIR service. *

 *NOTE: The deployment will take approximately 15 minutes.
 You can proceed with the setup steps outlined below once the deployment is complete.
 All resources will be deployed to the resource group named {env_name}-rg by default.
 If you provide an existing resource group name, the resources will be deployed to that group instead.*